 She met with VU staff members: Virginia Saint-James, Head of School, General Education Programs and Services; Marie Williams Program Manager, St Albans and Werribee and Frank Zarosinski, Teacher, Access Programs.

-Together, they set up an ESL class that focussed on English language development and computer literacy.
+Together, they set up an ESL class that focused on English language development and computer literacy.
 The class was held on the school grounds, providing participants with a familiar environment in which to learn.

 The feedback at the end of 2009 was very positive.
 Participants liked the friendly atmosphere, felt comfortable asking questions and felt empowered.
 After completing the program they felt they had a better understanding of internet, email and computer language, were more comfortable using a computer at home and less reliant on their children.